-Viral Nation Inc. ("Viral Nation") is a marketing agency that creates viral and social media influencer campaigns and provides advertising, marketing, and technology services.
-Todd Boehly, a member of our Board, is the co-founder, Chairman and CEO of Eldridge Industries, which owns in excess of 25% of Viral Nation.
-We incurred no expense and \$0.1 million for the three months ended March 31, 2023 and 2022, respectively, which is presented in Marketing and selling expenses in the Consolidated Statements of Operations.
+Viral Nation Inc. ("Viral Nation") is a marketing agency that creates viral social media influencer campaigns and provides advertising, marketing, and technology services.
+Todd Boehly, a member of our Board, is the Co-Founder, Chairman and CEO of Eldridge Industries, LLC, which owns in excess of 25% of Viral Nation.
+We incurred an expense of \$0.1 million for the three and nine months ended September 30, 2023 and \$0.2 million and \$0.8 million for the three and nine months ended September 30, 2022, respectively, which is presented in Marketing and selling expenses on the Condensed Consolidated Statements of Operations.